THOMASELOVE/431-minute-2023/README.md

 # 431-minute-2023

-## Welcome to 431 Survey

-The first step is to complete the [Welcome to 431 Survey](https://bit.ly/431-2023-welcome-survey) as soon as possible.

-- You must log into Google via your CWRU account to access the survey.
-- The survey should take 15-20 minutes to complete, and we encourage you to do so now.

 ## Minute Paper Assignments for 431 in Fall 2023

 During the semester, Professor Love will set a series of ten "minute papers" which are brief surveys asking you to help us better understand how the class is going, and to let us remind you of some things.
 Minute Papers are always due on Wednesdays, at noon.